vipulgupta2048/Logistics-and-Event-Contributions/AmityYouthFest2k18/BEGINNER.md

 ## Refer this FAQ:

 ### What if I don’t know how to code?
 No problem!
 Complete beginners come at every hackathon.
 If you’ve never coded before, it’s a great opportunity to spend and start learning.
 It's like you see people coding everywhere and some develop interest in coding after attending hackathon.
 You will get to learn how people make themselves comfortable with new skills.
 You’ll be surrounded by experienced coders, willing to help you out.
-Coding might see complex, but actually it’s pretty easy to get started.
+Coding might seem complex, but actually it’s pretty easy to get started.

 ### Will I annoy people if I ask them questions?
 You’re not going to annoy anybody!
 These events are wholly centred around learning and having fun.